This book is popular among the software developer crowds, analogous to a UX version of Lean Startup.

 The poor writing is not counterweighed with intellectual heft.
 DoET falls into the category of a Blinkist book, that is, a book with 15 minutes of ideas spread across 200 pages of bad writing.
 If you buy it, buy it in an airport.

-Norman unhelpfully invents his own vocabulary:
+Another bother is that Norman invents his own vocabulary:

-"I call the signalling component of affordances signifiers"
+I call the signalling component of affordances 'signifiers' [page 13]

-I call the combined information available to us the system image"
+I call the combined information available to us the 'system image' [page 31]

 Norman offers some rules of thumb for designers: